 The National Securities Depository Limited is a financial entity set up to hold securities in the form of tangible or non-physical certificates.
-It's like a bank account system, but for securities like bonds and shares, in the form of either tangible or intangible certificates.
-It was set up with the objective of facilitating fast transfer of securities.
-Since all transfers are now electronically made, it saves a lot of time that would have been required had the traditional way of exchanging tangible certificates been followed.
-The NSDL maintains demat accounts, in which financial securities are held in electronic forms.
+It's like a bank account system for securities like bonds and shares, in the form of either tangible or intangible certificates.
+It was set up to facilitate the fast transfer of securities.
+Since all transfers are now done electronically, it saves a lot of time.
+The NSDL maintains Demat accounts in which financial securities are held in electronic forms.

-The benefits of holding a NSDL demat account
+The benefits of holding an NSDL Demat account

 2. Elimination of physical certificate risks: There is no risk of theft, destruction, damage or mutilation to certificates.

-5. Faster settlement and more liquidity: In case of NSDL, settlement is done on the 2nd working day from the trade day.
+5. Faster settlement and more liquidity: In the case of NSDL, settlement is done on the 2nd working day from the trading day.

-6. Reduced paperwork: Back-office paper-work by brokerages are reduced, and thus the brokerage charges as well.
-Additionally, it eliminates the need to maintain a number of trail documents for a transaction as it's all electronic.
+6. Reduced paperwork: Back-office paperwork by brokers is reduced along with the brokerage charges.
+Additionally, it eliminates the need to maintain many trail documents for a transaction.

-7. Status reports: Statements of detailing transactions and holdings are provided on a regular basis.
+7. Status reports: Statements detailing transactions and holdings are provided regularly.

-8. Easy transmission and change in investor details: Shares held in the demat account can be easily transmitted by presenting required documentation, and it reflects in databases of all companies where you are registered as owner of securities.
+8. Easy transmission and change in investor details: Shares held in the Demat account can be easily transmitted by presenting required documentation, and it reflects in the databases of all companies where you are registered as an owner of securities.
 Furthermore, investor details can also be changed by providing the documentation and informing the Depository Participants.

 Services provided by NSDL